 Are you considering installing weighbridges at your site?
 By keeping these three key considerations in mind before you begin will save you both time and money:

-2. Stagger Your Weighbridges If possible, stagger your scales so they are not identically parallel to each other.
-This allows for better vehicle and human traffic to and from the scale house and also reduces noise that interferes with your daily weighing operations.
+If possible, stagger your scales so they are not identically parallel to each other.
+This allows for better vehicle and human traffic to and from the scale house and also reduces noise that interferes with your daily scaling operations.